LeviNjoroge/Documentations_by_Levi/PHP/README.md

-I am making a PHP Documentation based on my understanding of the language, will be updating this regulartly, open for collaboration
+I am making a PHP Documentation based on my understanding of the language, <br>
+will be updating this regulartly, <br>
+open for collaboration <br>